Sansevieria patens N.E.Br.

 Place Sansevierias in moderately bright or filtered light.
 Good locations include a spot in front of a north-facing window or in front of a bright, sunny window covered by a sheer curtain.
 Although the plant tolerates low light, bright light brings out the colors in the leaves.
 However, intense light may cause the edges of the leaves to turn yellow.

-It was described by N. E. Brown (1915) from a plant growing at Kew, with the comment “Origin unknown, but probably British East Africa (Kenya)”.
+Sansevieria patens was described by N. E. Brown in 1915 with a comment "Origin unknown, but probably British East Africa (Kenya)".